w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 A particular parablock, `P1`, would **only** be valid for backing at relay chain parent `R1 + 1` and subsequently, be included at `R1 + 2` should it be backed successfully.
-Essentially, a parablock is rushing to be backed and included within this two-block window due to the inherent synchrony between the parachain and relay chain.
+Essentially, a parablock is rushing to be backed and included within this two-block window due to the inherent requirement for synchrony between the parachain and relay chain.

 ## Asynchronous Backing on Polkadot